 One of the common types of online scams is identity theft.
 Cybercriminals can steal personal information from people who cannot take any action on online payment sites.
 Cybercriminals steal this information, especially from people who transact in firewalls, sites that use old security systems, and people who use public Wi-Fi.

 Money Laundering and Online Payment Fraud

-Especially for Online Payment service providers working globally, it is very difficult to try to keep everything safe manually, and traditionally, many transactions can take place within a minute, and it is necessary to instantly check who is actually doing these transactions, whether there is a suspicious transaction.
+Especially for Online Payment service providers working globally, it is tough to try to keep everything safe manually, and traditionally, many transactions can take place within a minute.
+It is necessary to check instantly who is actually doing these transactions, whether there is a suspicious transaction.
 In the UK alone, payment-related fraud costs the country's economy an estimated £ 2.4 billion annually.
-These numbers are quite high and there are local and global regulations to prevent these activities.
+These numbers are quite high, and there are local and global regulations to prevent these activities.
 These regulations provide businesses with certain obligations to prevent Online Payment fraud, such as AML and KYC procedures.
 Institutions that do not comply with these obligations are punished as a result of regular inspections.

 Know Your Customer (KYC) to Prevent Online Payment Fraud